tayeKole/tayeKole.github.io/logo1.md

 make "name (readword[what is your name])
 <code/></pre>
-To make a variable you have to say **make "variableName amount** Readword word lets you get user input by asking the person using the progrman to input thier Name; Age; grade etc.
+To make a variable you have to say **make "variableName amount** Readword lets you get user input by asking the person using the progrman to input thier Name; Age; grade etc.